-It was the fourth edition already of Antwerp Convention and lo and behold it was awesome!
-This year, undoubtedly thanks to the coming of guest Colin Baker, as well as the news that for the first time the convention would span two halls, and the program in itself, the visitor numbers expanded exponentially.
+It This year was the fourth edition of Antwerp Convention and lo and behold it was awesome!
+Undoubtedly thanks to the coming of guest Colin Baker, as well as the news that for the first time the convention would span two halls, and the program in itself, the visitor numbers expanded exponentially.
 Normally you could arrive easily between 10 and 11am and find only a couple handfuls of people in front of you at the ticket office.
 Not this time however, and queues to get in of 1-2 hours were not unheard of.
 Considering it is Antwerp Convention, we can rest assured that this sort of madness won’t happen again, as they’re one of those cons that is fabulous when it comes to improving on things with every edition.

 Even though getting in was a serious show of patience if you hadn’t purchased your ticket beforehand, once you were inside it was all good as the convention was truly amazing this year.

 Once people got in, it was easy to get your hands on a program (either they were distributed by volunteers or you could get them at the info desk) to find out exactly what was going on where.

 The set-up was also pretty skilfully done, with one hall being filled with organizations and clubs, independent designers and artists selling their wares, the TARDIS photo set-up, some computer gaming and one of the stages.

 The main stage, as well as the wrestling stage, were both set up in the other hall, which featured the guests, gaming clubs, board game area and commercial shops.